Networking, Firewall, Service Participation

 - Any selected IP range must contain a power of 2 number of hosts.

-- The range of IP addresses for a firewall group must be representable by a combination of a starting IP address and a subnet mask describing the size of the range.
+- The range of IP addresses for a firewall group must be able to be represented by a combination of a starting IP address and a subnet mask describing the size of the range.

 Since the campus firewalls use the combination of a valid range-starting IP address and a subnet mask to describe a segment of the network, all IP ranges used to define firewall groups must obey each of these rules.